Yesterday, he woke to the mechanical groans of a living city. Today, he woke to the guttural groans of a dead city.

 Yesterday, he mowed the lawn to keep it from looking like his unkempt hair.
 Today, he mowed down dozens of people with the same shovel he had used to make their beds.

-Yesterday, he stared into a red bowl of remaining cereal during dinner.
-Today, he stared into bloody bowls of remaining brains.
+Yesterday, he stared into a red bowl of cereal during dinner.
+Today, he stared into bloody bowls of brains.

-Yesterday, he showered his suicidal thoughts away, while the world committed it—it could no longer handle its people with their cancerous politics and pollution.
+Yesterday, he showered thoughts of suicide away, while the world committed it—it could no longer handle its people with their cancerous politics and pollution.
 Today, the dead have risen from the world’s dirt-filled gashes.

 Yesterday, he placed a cross on another day with his pen—another yesterday buried in the graveyard of calendar pages on his bedroom walls.
 Today, the hundreds of yesterdays he’s buried outside have ripped through their graves.